Breach of Warranty

 The Magnuson-Moss Warranty Act, a federal law enacted in 1975, protects consumers who have purchased defective products.

 The federal law specifically pertains to mechanical consumer products that cost more than $10 with a written warranty, such as refrigerators, stoves, dishwashers, and even vehicles.
 The law also requires companies to provide consumers with detailed information about the contents of their warranty.
-This allows consumers to make informed choices when choosing their appliance, weighing the terms of the warranty with price and features.
+This allows consumers to make informed choices when choosing their appliances, weighing the terms of the warranty with price and features.

 Types of Products Covered by Magnuson-Moss